ollyburren/macd/README.md

 macd
 ====

 simple perl interface to running a set of jobs on a compute farm.
 Optimised for SGE.
-For how to use please see examples dir.
+For how to use please see wiki https://github.com/ollyburren/macd/wiki